ginochen/propertySuggestions/README.md

+# This project is aimed to mine data features that are important for self-storage property investment
-# propertySuggestions
+# Techniques:
-# Techniques: multithreading API requests, PySpark data analysis, data preprocessing, linear regression
+  multithreading API requests, PySpark data analysis, data preprocessing, linear regression